 Dirty optics can and will affect the quality of your photographs.

-If you don’t clean your camera lenses and filters you will spend a lot more time editing and trying to clean the image from those spots.
-You can save yourself that time and probably also save your gear too if you deal immediately with dirt and learn how to clean them properly.
+If you don’t clean your camera lenses and filters you will spend a lot more time editing and trying to clean the image from those annoying dust spots on your lens or sensor.
+You can save yourself that time and probably save your gear too if you deal immediately with dirt and learn how to clean them properly.
 Here’s my tips on how to do it.

 Pay Attention When Cleaning Your Camera Lenses and Filters